touchlab/CrashKiOS/README.md

 ### Testing

-You test code should not call `enableCrashlytics()`.
+Your test code should not call `enableCrashlytics()`.
 Before calling `enableCrashlytics()`, calls to `CrashlyticsKotlin` are all no-ops.
 Also, on iOS, avoiding `enableCrashlytics()` means you don't need to worry about Crashlytics linker issues.

 ### Linking